Here’s when gas prices are expected to peak in 2022 - NewsBreak

 - December: $2.82 – $3.19

 The numbers above are the forecast for the national average, but prices will vary between states.
 In California, for example, prices are usually substantially higher than the national average.
-In states like Texas and Oklahoma, GasBuddy finds prices are typically lower.Inflation is painfully high, but some relief may be coming
+In states like Texas and Oklahoma, GasBuddy finds prices are typically lower.Biden administration revokes Georgia Medicaid work requirements

 Forecasting is especially challenging amid the pandemic, as supply disruptions pop up and demand fluctuates based on travel restrictions.
 Severe weather, like hurricanes, can also disrupt refineries and make gas prices unpredictable.